loopback4/loopback-component-history/docs/KPS.md

 ###### X (Major)

-> Shows the big release number
+> Shows the big release number, not compatible with old versions

 ###### Y (Minor)